platform-experience/serviceportal-widget-library/pe-status-alert/README.md

 Use the following options to configure the widget:

-1. **incident**: Provide an incident's sys_id and data in the widget will display based on the incident.
-The widget's view will change if the incident is closed.
+1. **alert**: Provide an anomaly alert's sys_id and data in the widget will display based on the alert.
+The widget's view will change if the alert is closed.

 1. **probability**: Provide a number for the percent chance of an outage by a certain time.